 The following chart identifies the salary sources and components considered part of the UW IBS.
 Harborview Medical Center (Harborview) is operated and managed by the UW.
 Salary support funded by Harborview is considered part of the UW IBS, and time spent at Harborview is included in the faculty workweek for effort reporting.
 Similarly, salary support funded by UW Medical Center (UWMC) or Seattle Cancer Care Alliance (SCCA) is considered part of the UW IBS, and time spent at UWMC or SCCA is also included in the faculty workweek for effort reporting.

 * Paid direct by those organizations

-As an example, if within an effort reporting period, a faculty member were to work half 60-hour weeks and half 40-hour weeks, his/her average work week would be 50 hours.
+As an example, if within an effort reporting period, a faculty member were to work half 60-hour weeks and half 40-hour weeks, their average workweek would be 50 hours.
 Hours are averaged over six months; two calendar quarters for calendar based schools and over two academic quarters for academic based schools/colleges.

 Faculty generally have responsibilities for such activities as non-sponsored research, instruction, administration, service or clinical activity that would preclude their devoting 100% effort to sponsored activities.
 Proposal preparation for new and competing renewals would also preclude faculty from devoting 100% time to research (see GIM 38 for exceptions).
 Accordingly, faculty, department administrators, and department chairs should assure each reporting period, including summer for those on an Academic year appointment, that there are no other activities required of the faculty member that would reduce the effort available for sponsored activities during that period.